No-work-no-pay is not only a true phrase but also a circle we see in life. But let's break it down.

-Many people mindlessly start working on the Resume Objective section without bothering to find out if that is even needed.
-Place yourself in the shoes of the recruiter: what will you do with an applicant who is sending you a list of all the things that s/he is looking for?
+Do not start working on the Resume Objective section without finding out it is even necessary.
+Place yourself in the shoes of the recruiter.
+What will you look at in an application with a list of all the things that s/he is looking for?

 Something like this:

 Dynamic and detail-oriented English major looking to leverage the stellar communication skills as an Intern to create engaging and SEO-driven content for large-scale conglomerates.
 Demonstrated ability to efficiently work in teams as a zonal-level lacrosse player at University of Berkeley.

 Try to convince the recruiter how you will play an instrumental role in helping them achieve their goals rather than sending a bucket list of items that you are looking for.